 - 4.1 The policy and procedure contained within this document is founded on the following principles: - To maintain high standards of conduct within the School and to encourage improvement in conduct where shortcomings are identified.
-This includes 'Personal and Professional Conduct' for Teachers as outlined in Part Two of the Teachers' Standards. - Where appropriate to address conduct issues without recourse to the formal stages of the disciplinary procedure. - To ensure that employees facing action under the formal stages of the disciplinary procedure are treated fairly and consistently. - Not to discriminate against any individual in the application of this policy and procedure on the protected characteristics of age, disability, gender reassignment, marriage and civil partnership, maternity and pregnancy, race, religion or belief, sex, sexual orientation, or other grounds protected in law (e.g. part-time worker status, trade union membership or HIV positive status). - If employees have any misgivings about either the process or the managers leading it, they should tell us openly so that we can address their concerns.
-Any meeting recorded without the consent of all those present (covert recordings) will be treated as a conduct matter.
+Additionally, teachers are required to comply with Part Two of the Teachers' Standards - 'Personal and Professional Conduct' where appropriate to address conduct issues without recourse to the formal stages of the disciplinary procedure. - To ensure that employees facing action under the formal stages of the disciplinary procedure are treated fairly and consistently. - Not to discriminate against any individual in the application of this policy and procedure on the protected characteristics of age, disability, gender reassignment, marriage and civil partnership, maternity and pregnancy, race, religion or belief, sex, sexual orientation, or other grounds protected in law (e.g. part-time worker status, trade union membership or HIV positive status). - If employees have any misgivings about either the process or the managers leading it, they should notify either the Headteacher or Chair of Governors as appropriate so that their concerns can be addressed. - Any meeting recorded without the consent of all those present (covert recordings) will be treated as a conduct matter

-5. INFORMAL ACTION
+INFORMAL ACTION

-In the course of normal day-to-day management it is anticipated that the employee will be advised of any conduct issues by their manager and counselled about how to correct such issues.
+5.1 In the course of normal day-to-day management it is anticipated that the employee will be advised of any conduct concerns by their Headteacher/Line Manager and be advised of the required standards/expectations and how to meet these.
 This process will generally be regarded as the first step in addressing conduct issues and represents informal action outside of the School's formal Conduct and Discipline Policy & Procedure.
 Informal action is appropriate for low-level misconduct, which is capable of early correction.
-Where an issue directly concerns an employee's immediate line manager it may be helpful to involve an independent manager, as appropriate, towards informal resolution.
-Where informal action fails to bring about a remedy, further misconduct is likely to be considered within the formal stages of the School's Conduct & Discipline Policy & Procedure and the employee shall be warned of this.
+Where an issue directly concerns an employee's immediate line manager it may be helpful to involve an independent manager, such as the Headteacher or Chair of Governors if the Line Manager is the Headteacher, as appropriate, towards informal resolution.

+Where informal action fails to bring about the required remedy, further misconduct is likely to be considered within the formal stages of the School's Conduct & Discipline Policy & Procedure and the employee should be notified of this.